Best and Cheapest Home Insurance Companies in Mississippi (2026)

 Who has the cheapest home insurance in Mississippi?

-Allstate offers the cheapest home insurance in Mississippi, with an average rate of $1,744 per year for $350,000 of dwelling coverage.
+State Farm offers the cheapest home insurance in Mississippi, with an average rate of $1,884 per year for $350,000 of dwelling coverage.
+But people living near the Gulf Coast may find cheaper rates with Allstate.

 Does Mississippi require home insurance?